Tony has some difficulty getting an Hasidic Jew to comply with his wishes. Chris and Brendan get their comeuppance

 Christopher must also confront death by the end of the episode.
 Corrado (under Livia’s implicit instruction) sets Chris up for a mock-execution.
 Chris does not respond to the threat of death as Hasidic Ariel did – he doesn’t recite prayer or face death with nerve and resolution.
 Christopher cries and shits his pants instead.

-Ariel tells the story of 900 Jews who fought 15,000 Roman soldiers, defiantly asking whatever happened to the Romans.
+Ariel tells the story of 900 Jews who fought 15,000 Roman soldiers, defiantly asking whatever ended up happening to the Romans.
 Tony responds, “You’re lookin’ at them, asshole.”
 It’s a funny and effective line that needs no explanation, but I’m going to labor one anyway, because I thing there may be a further point to recognize.
 Tony, Silvio and Paulie are the Romans in at least three ways:

 They are Roman-Catholics